atwisorg/mdweb/test/README.md

                               and/or ranges of test numbers to run --timeout DURATION        start test, and kill it if still running after DURATION
+  --workdir DIR             specify the path to the directory where the test will be run --workdir-clean           clear the working directory before starting testing --workdir-chmod MODE      change the mode of WORKDIR to MODE

 DURATION is a floating point number with an optional suffix:
 's' for seconds (the default), 'm' for minutes, 'h' for hours or 'd' for days.